resource-watch/slate/source/includes/concept/_dataset.md

 #### NEX-GDDP

 The NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) dataset is comprised of downscaled climate scenarios for the globe that are derived from the General Circulation Model (GCM) runs conducted under the Coupled Model Intercomparison Project Phase 5 (CMIP5) and across two of the four greenhouse gas emissions scenarios known as Representative Concentration Pathways (RCPs).
-In order to create a dataset based on Rasdaman data, you should create a dataset providing:
+In order to create a dataset based on NEX-GDDP data, you should create a dataset providing:

 `{ "connectorType": "rest", "provider": "nexgddp" }`

 #### Comma-Separated Values (CSV)

-Arbitrary Comma-Separated Values data.
-In order to create a dataset based on CSV data, you should create a dataset providing:
+Data provided in the form of a Comma-Separated Values (CSV) document.
+In order to create a dataset based on a CSV document, you should create a dataset providing:

 `{ "connectorType": "document", "provider": "csv" }`

 #### Tab-Separated Values (TSV)

-Arbitrary Tab-Separated Values data.
-In order to create a dataset based on TSV data, you should create a dataset providing:
+Data provided in the form of a Tab-Separated Values (TSV) document.
+In order to create a dataset based on a TSV document, you should create a dataset providing:

 `{ "connectorType": "document", "provider": "tsv" }`

 #### JavaScript Object Notation (JSON)

-Arbitrary JSON data.
-In order to create a dataset based on JSON data, you should create a dataset providing:
+Data provided in the form of a JSON document.
+In order to create a dataset based on a JSON document, you should create a dataset providing:

 `{ "connectorType": "document", "provider": "json" }`

-#### XML
+#### Extensible (X) Markup Language (XML)

-Arbitrary XML data.
-In order to create a dataset based on XML data, you should create a dataset providing:
+Data provided in the form of a XML document.
+In order to create a dataset based on a XML document, you should create a dataset providing:

 `{ "connectorType": "document", "provider": "xml" }`